Boxingbruin/Pandemonium/README.md

 # Pandemonium

 ## Story
-A century of darkness smothers the land beneath the Demon King’s throne of gold, guarded by knights reduced to hollow armor.
-You are one of them, cursed into this form and forced to bend to the kings will.
-Pandemonium is a dark-fantasy action-adventure platformer.
+A century long darkness is cast on the land by the Demon King.
+The king is guarded by knights, tormented and broken.
+You are one of them, cast into setvitude, forced to bend to the kings will.
+Pandemonium is an original dark-fantasy souls game inspired by Elden Ring.

 ## Controls
 Stick: Move